 Your alternative is to manually deduct that time from employees’ work hours… or pay them overtime for time they aren’t actually working.
 (Frankly, neither one of those sounds like a very satisfactory alternative to me.)

 Naturally, there are some rules you need to follow and some cautions you need to be aware of.

 Of course, nothing substitutes for a chat with your local employment lawyer or wage and hour consultant.
 Before you make any changes to your pay policies, you should check with them to make sure you’ve covered all your bases.

-But seriously, if you haven’t configured the rounding settings in your time and attendance software, check out the article.
+But seriously, if you haven’t configured the rounding settings in your time and attendance software,look into it!
 You might be surprised by how easy the settings are to configure, and how much hassle it can save you in the long run.